Destinations Florida Travel Tips

 Whether you’re looking to relax on the beach, go boating, fishing, snorkeling, or parasailing, there are literally so many fun things to do in Siesta Key.

-Regardless of if you’re dining and drinking in Siesta Key Village or dipping your toes into the aqua-blue waters of the Gulf of Mexico, a Siesta Key vacation will have you feeling relaxed, rejuvenated, and refreshed!
+Regardless of whether you’re dining and drinking in Siesta Key Village or dipping your toes into the aqua-blue waters of the Gulf of Mexico, a Siesta Key vacation will have you feeling relaxed, rejuvenated, and refreshed!

 Siesta Key is a barrier island off the southwest coast of the U.S. state of Florida, located between Roberts Bay and the Gulf of Mexico.